MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/revenue-recognition-overview.md

 ## Transactions accounted using the fixed price billing method

 - Cost and revenue recognition are separate.
 Transaction cost is posted using the [Project Operations Integration journal](../project-operations/project-accounting/project-operations-integration-journal.md).
-Unbilled sales transactions are not created.
+Unbilled sales transactions aren't created.
-- Revenue can be recognized during invoicing if the project cost and revenue profile has **Principle used for project completion calculations** set to **No WIP**.
-This method should only be used for short term, simple projects.
+- Revenue can be recognized during invoicing if the project cost and revenue profile have **Principle used for project completion calculations** set to **No WIP**.
+Only use this method for short term, simple projects.
 - Revenue can be recognized using fixed price revenue estimates, with either the **Completed contract** or **Percent completion revenue recognition** method.

-## Addtional resources
+## Additional resources
 [Configure accounting for billable projects article](../project-accounting/configure-accounting-billable-projects.md)

 [Fixed price revenue estimate projects](rev-rec-percentage-completion-method.md)